maxhbr/LDBcollector/md/QPL-1.0.md

                                 "name": "Distribute the executable generated from the modified source code" }
                         ],
                         "_str": "Actions:\n- Distribute the executable generated from the modified source code\n\nConditions:\nAND\n  OBLIGATION: Give you a copy of the relevant license.\n  OBLIGATION: Enables the recipient to receive the source code corresponding to the software.
-(No fee shall be charged in excess of the cost of transferring the data. â Conspicuous inclusion of a notice regarding these terms and conditions.)\n  OBLIGATION: Apply this license to the entire modification\n\n", "conditions": {
+(No fee shall be charged in excess of the cost of transferring the data. ● Conspicuous inclusion of a notice regarding these terms and conditions.)\n  OBLIGATION: Apply this license to the entire modification\n\n", "conditions": {
                             "AND": [
                                 {